nodejs/node/doc/api/sqlite.md

 * Returns: {Uint8Array} Binary patchset that can be applied to other databases.

 Similar to the method above, but generates a more compact patchset.
-See [Changesets and Patchsets][] in the documentation of SQLite.
-An exception is thrown if the database is not open.
+See [Changesets and Patchsets][] in the documentation of SQLite.An exception is thrown if the database is not open.
 This method is a wrapper around [`sqlite3session_patchset()`][].

 ## Class: `StatementSync`